 I know that some of y'all like to keep space heaters around your desk but if you're yawning more than a lil' bit, you need to turn those off and open up a window.
-Reason being, heat has a way of cultivating vasodilation.
+The reason is, heat has a way of cultivating vasodilation.
 That's what happens when your blood dilates which causes blood to rise to the surface of your skin and create more heat which can result in you feeling more fatigued.
-So, while heat may make you feel more comfortable, if the objective is to stay awake, get a little uncomfortable and cool your body down instead.
+So, while heat may make you feel more comfortable if the objective is to stay awake, get a little uncomfortable and cool your body down instead.

 5. Drink Some Water

 Did you know that if you're feeling drained or fatigued, that could be a low-key indication that your system is dehydrated?
 That's why it's always a good idea to keep a cup, glass, or bottle of water around you at all times during the workday; especially after lunch when you need a bit of a pick-me-up.
 Oh, and if you add a couple of lemon slices to it, just the smell of the lemons alone can reduce your stress levels and help to put you into a better mood (lemons also help to detoxify your system which can give you more energy too).